 Cover image is the class of 1977 crowd into a lecture hall at Tsinghua University

-“Class of 1977” is a story from our issue, “Wild Rides”.
+“Class of 1977” is a story from our issue, “The Amusement Issue”.
 To read the entire issue, become a subscriber and receive the full magazine.
 Alternatively, you can purchase the digital version from the iTunes Store.